uyuni-project/uyuni/testsuite/documentation/optional.md

 are executed only if the custom download endpoint is available.

-## Docker Registry server
+## Docker registry server

-Using a Docker Authenticated Registry server when testing is not mandatory.
+Using a Docker authenticated registry server when testing is not mandatory.

 If you do not want an authenticated registry server, do not define `AUTH_REGISTRY` nor `AUTH_REGISTRY_CREDENTIALS` environment variables before you run the test suite.
 That's all.